valeryozenne/Cardiac-Structure-Database/Tutorial_for_Lucy/README.md

 # Tutorial for computation and reorientation of the cardiac diffusion tensor metric

-Here is a brief tutorial for tensor reorientation.
+Here is a brief tutorial for computation and reorientation of the cardiac diffusion tensor metric.
 Largely inspired from https://github.com/ANTsX/ANTs/wiki/Warp-and-reorient-a-diffusion-tensor-image.

 # Acknowledgments